adswa/multimatch_gaze/docs/source/example.rst

 Figures 1 and 2 display a frame within the segments in the first run of the movie with the lowest and highest group-level similarity (averaged across the five dimensions).
-The overlayed eye gaze was created with a custom script that is part of the studyforrest phase-2 publication and publicly available in the corresponding Github repository_.
+The overlayed eye gaze was created with a custom script that is part of the studyforrest phase-2 data release (Hanke et al., 2016) and publicly available in the corresponding Github repository_.

  .. figure:: ../img/low_sim.png
    :figwidth: 100%